gsuberland/ghidra-cypress-fx2/README.md

 Either method should load the enum types into your program's data type manager.

-Next, run the provided ApplyCypressFX2RegisterEnums.java script.
+Next, run the provided ApplyCypressFX2RegisterEnums.java script from the Script Manager.
 This will repack the enums to 1 byte (currently there's no way to specify enum sizes in .h imports, so they default to 4 bytes) and automatically apply all the types to the pre-defined register symbols.

 ## Working with I2C dumps